pronego/docker/README.md

   In the debug configuration window, select `Debug as PHP Web Page`.
 - For CLI debugging, activate `Listen to PHP Debug Connections` (toolbar, phone button), then open container bash and run app.
+- For Debugging under Linux, see section Networking features in Docker

 ## Notes on the PHP container